DylanMissu/RN2483_PeerToPeer/README.md

  In the encryprion example there is a library that handles encryption and most of the serial commands and data handling to make it easy for the user to use this library. the library also handles adressing.

+ The encryption library used is (this AES library)[https://github.com/bigfighter/arduino-AES]

  This code was tested on a RN2483A with firmware version 1.0.4.